leann-z/clip-dino-mae-transfer-learning/README.md

 python evaluate.py
 ```

-This will automatically download the dataset, extract features for all three backbones, produce t-SNE plots and density visualisations, train and evaluate linear probes, and run fine-tuning — saving all figures to `figures/`.
+This will automatically download the dataset, extract features for all three backbones, produce t-SNE plots and density visualisations, train and evaluate linear probes, and run fine-tuning, saving all figures to `figures/`.

 ---

 ## Report

 Full analysis with figures is in [`report.pdf`](./report.pdf).

+## Acknowledgements

+The feature extraction backbone and dataset pipeline were provided by the University of Cambridge Department of Engineering as part of a graduate advanced computer vision course.
+Original framework developed by Ayush Tewari and Elliot Wu.
+All experimental analysis, visualisations, and findings are my own work.